brimdata/zed/cmd/zar/README.md

 ```
 zar zq -o groupby.zng "count() by _path, id.orig_h" _
 ```
+In this case, the `-o` argument to `zar zq` tells it to leave the results attached to the log file, in the zar directory associated with that log.
 You can run ls to see the files are indeed there:
 ```
 zar ls groupby.zng
 ```

-Actually, we'd like that to be an index.
-So, we should add a "key" field and make sure the file is sorted by key:
+Actually, instead of just this file hanging around, we'd like to turn it into an index that `zar find` can make sense out of.
+The simplest way to do this is to add a "key" field and make sure the file is sorted by key:
 ```
 zar zq -o keys.zng "put key=id.orig_h | cut -c id | sort key" groupby.zng
 ```
 (ignore "value is unset" messages... we need to fix this)

 Run ls again and you'll see everything is there